hannob/snallygaster/README.md

   development of this script.
 * Thanks to [Sebastian Pipping](https://blog.hartwork.org/) for some help with Python programming during the development.
+* Thanks to [Benjamin Balder Bach](https://overtag.dk/) for teachnig me lots of things about Python packaging.
 * Thanks to the organizers of Bornhack, Driving IT, SEC-T and the Rights and Freedom track at 34C3 for letting me present this work.